Karnataka MBBS Admission 2026: KEA Registration, Govt Cutoff, Fees & Seats

 Karnataka MBBS — 2026 Final Word

-For 2026 aspirants, the recommended strategy combines: (1) KEA counselling for state quota, (2) AIQ via MCC for All India Quota, (3) KMC Manipal application separately for management/NRI quota, (4) Christian/Muslim minority applications if eligible at St. John's/Al-Ameen, (5) Application to multiple private medical colleges for management quota seats.
+For 2026 aspirants, the recommended strategy combines: (1) KEA counselling for state quota, (2) AIQ via MCC for All India Quota, (3) MCC Deemed choice-filling for KMC Manipal (no separate institutional application), (4) selecting the St. John's/Al-Ameen minority categories during KEA registration with the required category documents — there is no separate institutional application, (5) KEA option entry across multiple private medical colleges for management (Q-quota) seats.
 Plan applications by April 2026 to avoid losing preferred branches in popular colleges.

 Karnataka MBBS — Specialised Programmes & Initiatives 2026